 According to Pixar co-founder Ed Catmull, part of the reason for the IPO was that, with an equal split of profits, the studio also needed to put in 50% of movie production costs.
 That required money in the bank.

 The Pixar IPO also started Jobs’ professional turnaround after a few disappointing years.
-Within a year of the IPO, Jobs was preparing to step foot back on the Apple campus again as part of a deal that saw Apple buy NeXT.
+Within a year of the IPO, Jobs was preparing his return to the Apple campus as part of a deal that saw Apple buy NeXT.

 The rest, as they say, is history.